 Isola Bella (Isula Bedda, in Sicilian dialect, and Beautiful Island, in English) is a small island located near the beach with the same name, in the Ionian Sea, in Taormina.
 Sometimes, when the tide is low, Isola Bella connects to the beach through a narrow sandy strip, becoming a peninsula.
 The beach in front of the island is also beautiful, but is made of pebbles and the sea floor is rocky, making it uncomfortable for some people.
 The beach is free, but the entrance to the Isola Bella Nature Reserve costs 4 euros.
 The island can be visited every day, except Monday, starting with 9.00 am.
 SHORT HISTORY The island was donated in 1806 by Ferdinand I of Bourbon to Pancrazio Ciprioti, Mayor of Taormina.
 In 1890, it was purchased by Florence Trevelyan, who built a small house on the island.
 The island was later inherited by the lawyer Cesare Acrosso, the godson adopted by Salvatore Cacciola, husband of Florence Trevelyan.
 In 1954, Isola Bella was bought for 38,000₤ by the brothers Leone and Emilio Bosurgi, who built a village with 12 autonomous residences and a tiny swimming pool nearby, in order to host their friends.
 The Bosurgi family Read more [...]

-Cathedral of Sant’Agata is a church dedicated to the martyr Saint Agatha, patron saint of Catania, located in the main square of the city, Piazza del Duomo.
-SHORT HISTORY Over time, the church had a tumultuous history, being repeatedly destroyed and rebuilt after the earthquakes that occurred in the area.
+The Cathedral of Sant’Agata is the Cathedral of Catania, dedicated to the martyr Saint Agatha, located in the main square of the city, Piazza del Duomo.
+SHORT HISTORY The church had a tumultuous history, being repeatedly destroyed and rebuilt after the earthquakes that occurred in the area.
 A first church was built around 1086 on the ruins of the Achilliane Baths dating back to Roman times.
 On 4 February 1169, an earthquake completely destroyed the ceiling of the church, killing many people gathered in the Cathedral.
 In 1194, under the reign of Henry VI, a fire caused considerable damage.
 In 1693, the earthquake that struck the area destroyed the Cathedral almost completely, leaving only the apse and the facade.
-The bell tower was put to the ground.
+The bell tower was also put to the ground.
 The reconstruction of the church was made in the 18th century.
 The current building is the work of the architect Girolamo Palazzotto, who is responsible for the interior, while Giovanni Battista Vaccarini designed the facade, which was built between 1734 and 1761.
 In 1857, the bell tower was completed, and the current layout of the churchyard was built in the 19th century.
-ARCHITECTURE The facade of the Cathedral, Read more [...]
+ARCHITECTURE The facade of the Cathedral, built in Read more [...]

 Fontana Pretoria is a spectacular fountain located in the heart of the historic centre of Palermo, in the square with the same name, Piazza Pretoria.
 The fountain is decorated with sculptures of the Twelve Olympians and other mythological and allegorical figures.
 SHORT HISTORY The fountain was built in 1554, in Florence, by Francesco Camilliani, for the garden of Don Luigi Alvarez de Toledo.
 In 1573, driven by his debts and about to move to Naples, Don Luigi sold the fountain to the Palermo Senate.
 The fountain arrived in Palermo on May 26, 1574, disassembled in 644 pieces, with some sculptures being damaged during transport or retained by the previous owner.
 Therefore, some adaptations were necessary and some pieces were added.
 The recomposition of the fountain was made by Camillo Camilliani, son of Francesco, with the help of Michelangelo Naccherino, and Fontana Pretoria was finished in 1581.
 In the 18th and 19th centuries, due to the nudity of statues, the square was popularly known as Piazza della Vergogna (Square of Shame).
 In November 1998, a restoration work was undertaken, which lasted until November 2003.
 In December of the same year, the fountain was reopened.
 ARCHITECTURE The fountain has a Read more [...]